 Identification of Data Controller:

 The Data Controller is the American Society of Hematology.
 ASH is located at 2021 L Street NW in Washington, DC.
 You may contact the ASH Customer Relations Department by phone, please call 866-828-1231 (U.S. toll free) or 001-202-776-0544 (for International callers), Monday through Friday from 8:30 a.m. to 5:00 p.m.
 Eastern time.

 Identification of Data Protection Officer and Contact Details:

 You may contact the Data Protection Officer by phone, 001-202-776-0544, Monday through Friday from 8:30 a.m. to 5:00 p.m.
 Eastern time, by email: email@example.com or by mail at 2021 L St., NW, Suite 900, Washington, DC 20036.

 Identification of Primary Member State Supervisory/Data Protection Authority:

 You have the right to lodge a complaint regarding the processing of your Personal Data with us by contacting our Data Protection Officer listed above.
 You also may lodge a complaint with the Data Protection Authorities in the Member State where you habitually reside, work, or where an infringement occurred.
 You can find a list of Data Protection Authorities here.

 We have appointed DPR Group as our Data Protection Representative in the European Union so that you can contact our Representative directly in your home country.
-DPR Group has locations in each of the 28 EU countries.
+DPR Group has locations in each of the EU countries and the UK.